 The Ethiopian government has big reforestation plans.
 They planted over 350 million trees in a day, setting a new world record.
 But is not so easy in other places where there is less rain during the year or when the desert has arrived yet.

 Until 1970 he advocated for slaughtering large numbers of elephants since he thought they were too many, and so they were destroying their habitat.
 Thus, his research led the government to cull approximately 40,000 elephants.
 However, this didn’t reverse the degradation of the soil.
-Actually, this cruel action led to an acceleration of the degradation of the soil.
+Instead, this cruel action led to an acceleration of the degradation of the soil.
 At least, this unnecessary massacre made Savory determined to solve the desertification problem.

-Savory’s idea was to mimic nature in the arid African’s lands.
+Savory’s idea was to mimic nature in the arid African lands.
 He used, for a limited time, livestock (cattle, sheep, etc.) to remove part of the dried vegetation and to fertilize and break the soil.
 In this way, the water could have gone inside the ground and the new grass was going to substitute the old one without overgrazing.

-The black African who stopped the desert
+5. The man who stopped the desert